maheshbabu22neeli/svc-belong-customer/README.md

 #### Jacoco Coverage Report
 ```
 In this application used Jacoco Plug-In to verify the coverage report, can found after the build under: target/site/jacoco/index.html
-To buidl and generate report, please type below command
+To buidl and generate report, please running below command
 > mvn clean install
 ```